 Both bedrooms link into a large family bathroom with bath and shower over, toilet and handbasin.

-The bathroom is duel aspect and a glazed door leads out to a substantial lawned garden.
-This ground floor is ideal for anyone with small children.
+The bathroom is duel aspect and a glazed door leading out to a substantial lawned garden.

 Yellow Drama shares a separate driveway behind the property with Margaux Rose and there is ample parking and large lawned garden with terrace.